Conferences, Collaboration, and Learning to Cook: A Visiting Scholar’s Year at the China Center

 In the spring semester I was fortunate to participate in University Professor Joseph E. Stiglitz’s course “Economic Perspective.”
 Having a chance to learn from a famous economist and the recipient of the 2001 Nobel Memorial Prize in Economic Sciences was one of the greatest experiences of my stay at Columbia.
 His course took my understanding of the nature, extent, and consequences of global inequality to a new level.

 Another highlight was the China Center’s training workshop “Conducting Qualitative Research,” held in February 2020.
-At this workshop, Dr. Shu-jung Li and Dr. Jun Lu drew from their own research experiences in explaining how to conduct field work, in-depth interviews, and text analysis.
+At this workshop, Dr. Shu-jung Li and Dr. Jun Lu drew from their own research experiences in explaining how to conduct practicum work, in-depth interviews, and text analysis.
 This workshop gave me a whole new perspective, and I found it an interesting challenge to analyze problems qualitatively.

 In my last few months in New York City, Professor Gao invited me to participate in a UNICEF-sponsored project called “Social Protection for Children in China.”
 I processed the micro-database of CHIP2018, conducted relevant tests on child poverty, and examined Dibao’s effect on the multidimensional poverty of children in China using propensity-score matching.
 The project allowed me to gain advanced tools and gave me the confidence for conducting an empirical study on my own.